Gapless quantum spin liquid in a honeycomb $\Gamma$ magnet: ADDITIONAL INFORMATION

-The result of the bared POP is shown in Fig.~6 of the main text.
-It can be found that there is a plaquette correlation near HC$\Gamma$A. Besides, there is a negative flux density $\langle \overline{W}_p\rangle = -0.25(2)$ for HC$\Gamma$A.
+The result of the bared plaquette order parameter is shown in Fig.~7 of the main text.
+It can be found that there is a decreasing plaquette correlation around $\Gamma$ model.
+Besides, there is a negative flux-like density $\langle \overline{W}_p\rangle = -0.25(2)$ for $\Gamma$ model (see Fig.~\ref{FIGSM-SVSF}(b)).